Disclosing personal information out of Australia

 • 33(a) – the individual has agreed

-• 33(c) – the agency is satisfied on reasonable grounds that the transfer is necessary to lessen or prevent a serious threat to the life, health, safety or welfare of any individual, or to public health, safety and welfare
+• 33(c) – the agency is satisfied on reasonable grounds that the disclosure is necessary to lessen or prevent a serious threat to the life, health, safety or welfare of any individual, or to public health, safety and welfare

 • 33(d) – if two or more of the criteria in 33(d) apply (see below).